Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-We will guide you through available IOL options, including monofocal lenses, multifocal IOLs, and Light Adjustable Lens technology if appropriate.
-Together, we will choose the right lens based on how you want to see after surgery, whether that is focused on distance vision or another priority.
+We will walk you through your IOL options.
+Together, we will select the right lens based on how you want to see after surgery, most often focused on distance vision, with the understanding that reading glasses may still be needed for near or intermediate tasks.

 3Cataract Surgery or Lens Implant Procedure